EpsilonSolutions/netscaler-command-reference/docs/filter/filter-htmlinjectionvariable/filter-htmlinjectionvariable.md

 ##set filter htmlinjectionvariable

 Modifies the value of an HTML injection variable.
+NOTE: This command is deprecated.

 ##Synopsys

-set filter htmlinjectionvariable &lt;variable> [-value &lt;string>]

 ##Arguments